On this page you can find out about Psittacosis.

 - Bird fanciers

 - Pet shop employees

 - Exotic and domestic bird breeders

 How Can We Control Psittacosis?

-- To control the infection in pet birds and domestic poultry, it is necessary to add the antibiotic (e.g. chlorotetracycline) to their feed.
-However, the owner or person in charge should contact a veterinary surgeon for any treatment and subsequent testing that may be required.
+- To control the infection in pet birds and domestic poultry, it is necessary to add the antibiotic (such as chlorotetracycline) to their feed.
+However, the owner or person in charge should contact a veterinary surgeon for any treatment and subsequent testing that may be required

 - Chlamydia psittaci is susceptible to such disinfectants as:

 - household bleach (diluted to 1% sodium hypochlorite)

 Many disinfectants are respiratory irritants and should be used with appropriate precautions in a well ventilated area.